 The question here is similar to that addressed by Ludwig von Mises in his work on the right of self-determination.
 Mises favored a right of individuals to collaborate and form organizations for the mutual protection of their rights.
 In practice, this meant a right to secede from one polity and form another, separate polity.
 These organizations often take the form of states.
 But this does not mean states have rights.
 For Mises, the right of self-determination—which is similar to the “right of a people to exist” as mentioned by Albanese here—allows “a people” to secede and form their own states.

 To this, one could come back and say “well then, the Israeli people have a right to exist, right?
 The Israeli people have a right to form a state separate from the Palestinians?”
-Yes, that is true, but this right is no different and no more important than the same right enjoyed by the Palestinians who lived in what is now the State of Israel before the British state and Lord Rothschild essentially invented Israel on paper in the Balfour Declaration of 1917.
+Yes, that is true.
+But, this right is the same right enjoyed by the Palestinians who lived in what is now the State of Israel before the British state and Lord Rothschild essentially invented Israel on paper in the Balfour Declaration of 1917.

 This is the important fact that is generally ignored by advocates of the Israeli state: If the Israelis have a right to from a separate state and to defend their territory with force, then the Palestinians have that same right.
 That is, if the Israelis have a right to self-determination, so do the Palestinians.